meta-inf/instant-markdown-d/README.md

 !nstant-markdown-d
 ================
 instant-markdown-d is a small Node.js server that enables instant compilation and previewing of Markup files.
 A plugin can easily be written for any text editor to interface with it.
-One currently exists for VIm: https://github.com/suan/vim-instant-markdown
+One currently exists for Vim: https://github.com/meta-inf/vim-instant-markdown

+This fork uses pandoc.

 Installation
 ------------
-- `[sudo] npm -g install instant-markdown-d`
+- `[sudo] npm link`

 REST API
 --------